msapaydin/msapaydin.github.io/_posts/2022-08-19-fourth_post.md

 For instance, I read an [article](https://gazeteoksijen.com/yazarlar/zulfu-livaneli/abdulhamidin-paris-macerasi-158546) by Zulfu Livaneli in the (Turkish) newspaper [Oksijen](https://gazeteoksijen.com) about a visit by Ottoman Sultan Abdulaziz to the French city of Toulon.

 I thought the story was pretty interesting and tried to visualize how the visit must have taken place.
+(The article contains an [illlustration](https://i.gazeteoksijen.com/storage/files/images/2022/07/28/unnamed-pISy.jpg) of the emperor's being received in Paris but not with his fleet in Toulon).
 I wish there was some kind of news media that had filmed the event.
 So I tried various prompts to generate an image that reflects this historic visit.
 I came up with this: